zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^4.13]: **Newton**: Mathematical Principles of Natural Philosophy

+    - Also available in the with older translation in [Great Physics Texts Series, Volume II](https://www.amazon.com/Students-Guide-Through-Great-Physics-ebook/dp/B00RZKJ6LM) if you don't want to buy the singular work
     - This is the latest translations with Ebook format available.
 For paperback users I found 2 other editions worth noting:
       - Dana Densmore and William H. Donahue [edition](https://www.amazon.com/dp/1888009241) which [was developed as a textbook for classes at St. John's College and the aim of this translation is to be faithful to the Latin text](https://en.wikipedia.org/wiki/Philosophi%C3%A6_Naturalis_Principia_Mathematica#cite_note-129), so it might be best suited for the readers of the set
       - Charles Leedham-Green [edition](https://www.amazon.com/dp/1107020654) which [aim was to convey Newton's own reasoning and arguments in a way intelligible to a modern mathematical scientist](https://en.wikipedia.org/wiki/Philosophi%C3%A6_Naturalis_Principia_Mathematica#cite_note-127)